stargazingv3/auto-muter/README.md

   - [x] Implement a one-time user consent screen on first installation.
   - [ ] Add configurable data retention policy for database cleanup
   - [ ] Add an "Offline Mode" toggle to disable data collection.
-  - [ ] Ensure "Delete All My Data" also deletes any local storage so next launch brings up one-time consent like first install.
+  - [x] Ensure "Delete All My Data" provides clear user feedback and fully wipes local and server data.
   - [ ] Ensure step-by-step deletion is updated with clear messages for local data
   - [ ] Update server-deletion to throw error if const userId = await getUserId(); fails to return UID
   - [ ] Add a link to the Privacy Policy within the extension.